chaintuts/blockchainmower/README.md

 * jmcintyre.net

 ### Overview
-* BlockchainMower is a Proof-of-Concept for tokenized real-world assetss
+* BlockchainMower is a Proof-of-Concept for tokenized real-world assets

 ## Development
 ________________